tinwilliam/2020_IA/README.md

 # 2020_IA
-IA projects made or collaborate on for Azure services or with Python scripts
+AI scripts using Azure services or coding AI Python scripts with sckitlearn,keras,tensorflow ...